discord/embedded-app-sdk/examples/iframe-playground/README.md

 ## Setting up your Discord Application

-Before we write any code, lets follow the instructions [here](DOCS-TODO/docs/setting-up-your-discord-application.md) to make sure your Discord application is set up correctly.
+Before we write any code, lets follow the instructions [here](https://activities-preview.pages.dev/developers/docs/activities/building-an-activity#step-1-create-a-new-discord-application) to make sure your Discord application is set up correctly.

 ![oauth2-details](https://github.com/discord/embedded-app-sdk/blob/main/assets/oauth2-details.png)

 ## Running your app locally

-As described in [running-your-application.md](DOCS-TODO/docs/common-patterns/running-your-application.md#running-an-application-through-a-network-tunnel), we encourage using a tunnel solution such as [cloudflared](https://github.com/cloudflare/cloudflared#installing-cloudflared) for local development.
+As described [here](https://activities-preview.pages.dev/developers/docs/activities/building-an-activity#step-10-running-your-application-inside-of-discord), we encourage using a tunnel solution such as [cloudflared](https://github.com/cloudflare/cloudflared#installing-cloudflared) for local development.
 To run your app locally, run the following from this directory (/examples/iframe-playground)

 ```